Hasandev08/Interview-questions/OOP.md

 ## 20- What is the main difference between a class and an object?
 An object is an instance of a class.
 Objects hold multiple information, but classes don’t have any information.
 Definition of properties and functions can be done in class and can be used by the object.
 A class can have sub-classes, while an object doesn’t have sub-objects.

+## 21- Why use interface instead of abstract class?
+- An abstract class allows you to create functionality that subclasses can implement or override.
+An interface only allows you to define functionality, not implement it.
+And whereas a class can extend only one abstract class, it can take advantage of multiple interfaces.
+(A class can extend at most one abstract class, but may implement many interfaces.)
+- An abstract class captures some common implementation code in a base class.
+An interface has no code.
+It is a pure specification of what should happen.
+- As a reader of this code, an interface tells me I am free to do what I want with an implementation.
+An abstract class suggests I must re-use some part of an existing implementation.
+I need to understand what that is, how it applies to me, and how it constrains me in my work.